robincorey/Heatmap_Aligner/README.md

 About
 ====

 A Python script to take the output of multiple PyLipID runs (csv), and plot onto a sequence alignment.
+Currently runnable with test data for any number of seqences, still needs testing on different datasets/systems

-Currently runnable with the test data, still needs testing on different datasets/systems
+Produces several txt output files as part of the plotting process, as well as png files for each line of the alignment ('alignment_line.X.png') and the full alignment ('full_alignment.png').
+A colorbar is plotted separately ('colorbar.png').

 Required dependencies
 ====